lscobe16/ui-tester/README.md

 ### Test

-With this script you can use the `-d` flag alongside a directory instead of a single file to execute the command on all test files in that folder (no recursion into subfolders).
+With this script you can use the `-d` flag alongside a directory instead of a single file to execute the command on all test files in that folder (no recursion into subdirectories).
 Test files are recognized by the extension provided with the option `--extension` (default: `.test`).

 #### `run`